chels86183/CS-330/README.md

 - Variables cannot have spaces or special characters like !, @, $, &, etc.
 - Numbers can be a part of a variable as long as they are not at the beginning (hello1 is fine)

+##Naming conventions
+Data types must be defined since C++ is an explicit statically typed programming language.
+It is strongly typed, which a compiler enforces.
+By doing this, you can make sure that you are not trying to combine a sentence with a number.
+If the "mutable" keyword is not used before the variable assignment, C++ variables are not mutable.
+This enables you to modify the variable's value in the future.

+##Booleans
+Boolean values can be represented in coding by using true or false.
+They are, however, registered as 0 and 1.
+Below gives you an example:
+#Chelsea remember to add the code example

+##Conditional Statements
+There aren't many different conditional statements available in C++.
+There are IF statements that can operate independently.
+IF/ELSE statements are required since ELSE cannot stand alone.
+ELSE IF statements, which are sandwiched between the IF and ELSE statements and can't be used alone.
+Finally, there is a SWITCH statement, which performs the same job as the Java switch statement by condensing various conditions and outcomes into a single unit.